shvechkov/s3stor/README.md

 - **Point-in-Time Snapshots**: Creates consistent backups using Volume Shadow Copy Service (VSS) on Windows, with independent file maps for each snapshot.
 - **Multi-Writer Safety**: Uses S3-based locking to prevent conflicts when multiple instances (e.g., on different machines) access the same bucket.
 - **File Management**:
-  - `sync`: Upload files to S3 with deduplication.
+  - `sync`: Upload files to S3 with deduplication, creating global catalog if missing.
-  - `ls`: List files in global catalog or snapshots.
+  - `ls`: List files in global catalog or snapshots, creating global catalog if missing.
   - `get`: Restore files from snapshots or global catalog.
-  - `map`: Display block mappings for a file.
+  - `map`: Display block mappings for a file in global catalog or a snapshot.
   - `snapshot`: Create snapshots of specified files.
   - `delete-snapshot`: Remove snapshots and their metadata.
   - `delete`: Remove files from global catalog with safe block cleanup.